W. Ian Lipkin

+In ME/CFS research, Lipkin led a multicenter, blinded study that found no association between XMRV/pMLV and myalgic encephalomyelitis/chronic fatigue syndrome, helping resolve a high-profile controversy.

+His honors include Villanova University’s Mendel Medal (2014) and election as a National Academy of Inventors Fellow (2024).

 Education

-Lipkin was born in Chicago, Illinois, where he attended the University of Chicago Laboratory School and was president of the student board in 1969.
-He relocated to New York and earned his BA from Sarah Lawrence College in 1974.
-At Sarah Lawrence, he "felt that if I went straight into cultural anthropology after college I’d be a parasite.
-I’d go someplace, take information about myths and ritual, and have nothing to offer.
-So I decided to become a medical anthropologist and try to bring back traditional medicines.
-Suddenly I found myself in medical school."
-Returning to his hometown Chicago, Lipkin earned his MD from Rush Medical College, in 1978.
-He then became a clinical clerk at the UCL Institute of Neurology in Queen Square, London, on a fellowship, and an intern in Medicine at University of Pittsburgh (1978–1979).
-He completed a residency in Medicine at University of Washington (1979–1981), and completed a residency in Neurology at University of California, San Francisco (1981–1984).
-He conducted postdoctoral research in microbiology and neuroscience at The Scripps Research Institute, from 1984 to 1990, under the mentorship of Michael Oldstone and Floyd Bloom.
-In his six years at Scripps, Lipkin became a senior research associate upon completing his postdoctoral work, and was president of the Scripps' Society of Fellows in 1987.
+Lipkin was born in Chicago, Illinois, where he attended the University of Chicago Laboratory Schools and served as president of the student board in 1969.
+He earned a B.A. from Sarah Lawrence College in 1974 and an M.D. from Rush Medical College in 1978.

+As a medical student he completed a clinical clerkship at the UCL Institute of Neurology, Queen Square (1977–78); then an internship in medicine at the University of Pittsburgh (1978–79); a residency in internal medicine at the University of Washington (1979–81); and a residency in neurology at the University of California, San Francisco (1981–84).

+He conducted postdoctoral research in microbiology and neuroscience at The Scripps Research Institute (1984–1990) in Michael Oldstone’s laboratory and was elected president of the Scripps Society of Fellows in 1987.